 - Carbon-neutral – NEAR has been awarded the Climate Neutral product label by South Pole, meaning it has become a blockchain for the increasing number of environmentally-focused Regenerative Finance (ReFi) applications.

 - Nightshade sharding – More users bring more transactions, leading to, as in the case of Ethereum, slow transaction processing and high fees.
-Achieving scalability is they key to allowing for speed, security, and decentralization, the difficulties of which are detailed in the blockchain trilemma.
-NEAR’s Nightshade sharding architecture ensures the network can manage transactions successfully even at peak times, without the need for Layer 2 scaling solutions.
+Achieving scalability is the key to allowing for speed, security, and decentralization, the difficulties of which are detailed in the blockchain trilemma.
+NEAR's Nightshade sharding architecture ensures the network can manage transactions successfully even at peak times, without the need for Layer 2 scaling solutions.

 - Interoperability – If you build your apps to be interoperable across blockchains, you will reach the most people and have the greatest chance of success.
-NEAR provides solutions for both developers and users to connect to Ethereum, the blockchain ecosystem that presently hosts the largest number of decentralized applications, through:
+NEAR provides solutions for both developers and users to connect to Ethereum, the blockchain ecosystem that presently hosts the largest number of decentralized applications, through: Aurora – An Ethereum Virtual Machine (EVM), which allows developers to launch Ethereum compatible applications on the NEAR network; Rainbow Bridge – A NEAR Protocol bridge built so that users can quickly and easily transfer Ethereum and many other ERC-20 assets to its blockchain.

 - Developer friendly – Along with the EVM for interoperability, NEAR puts a lot into ensuring developers get the best possible experience and support when building on its blockchain.
-This includes:
+This includes: Guilds — specialist developer teams from around the world who provide support to those creating a Dapp on the NEAR blockchain; fair payment from fees that developers' smart contracts generate; grants from the NEAR Foundation; CLI, SDKs, and APIs to assist efficient and cost-effective development using different languages, even JavaScript.

 NEAR RPC providers